jalbanesi/openfl-dragonbones/README.md

 Haxe/OpenFL port of DragonBones api

 <b>
-This is an alpha release, tested with DragonBones 2.1 Flash Plugin
+This is a beta release, tested with DragonBones 2.1 Flash Plugin

 <b>Currently only supports assets exported as xml + png

+<b>Tested targets: Flash, Android, Blackberry, Windows

 Usage: